runpod/docs/docs/cli/projects/get-started.md

 ## Step 3.
 Run a development server

-Now let's run the code you've written.
+Now let's run the code you've written using RunPod's development server.
 You'll start a development server using the RunPod CLI `project dev` command.

 RunPod provides a development server that allows you to quickly make changes to your code and test these changes in a live environment.